 The Reproductive System of a Person with a Penis

 When puberty begins, the testes of a person with a penis begin producing sperm.
 Sperm are reproductive cells that are too small to see with your eye, but under a microscope they look something like tadpoles.
-Sperm production continues throughout a male’s lifetime.
+Sperm production continues throughout their lifetime.

 The Reproductive System of a Person with Ovaries

 After puberty begins, a person with ovaries starts to ovulate, which means that about once a month, an egg travels from the ovaries the uterus.
 To prepare the uterus for pregnancy, the uterine lining and fluids (like blood) build up each month.
-If a woman gets pregnant, the fertilized egg (an egg that has met with sperm) attaches to the uterine lining, which provides a place for a fetus to grow over the course of pregnancy (about nine months).
+If a person with a uterus gets pregnant, the fertilized egg (an egg that has met with sperm) attaches to the uterine lining, which provides a place for a fetus to grow over the course of pregnancy (about nine months).
 Each month, if someone does not get pregnant (egg does not get fertilized), the uterine lining and blood leave the body through the vagina during menstruation.
 This monthly process is a bodily function known as the menstrual cycle.
-A woman cannot create more eggs, but is born with hundreds of thousands of eggs.
+A person with ovaries cannot create more eggs, but is born with hundreds of thousands of eggs.